nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_discovery.rst

    :local:
    :depth: 2

-Use the |ble_discovery| to discover GATT Services and read GATT Attribute Values from an nRF Desktop peripheral.
+Use the Bluetooth® LE discovery module to discover GATT Services and read GATT Attribute Values from an nRF Desktop peripheral.
 The module is mandatory for the nRF Desktop central.

 Module events